azzazzel/azzazzel.github.io/talks.md

 ### 2017

 - Mar 01 🇦🇹 [Topconf Linz](http://topconf.com/linz-2017/) 🗣 What's not new in modular Java?
+- Feb 11 🇭🇷 [Javantura](https://javantura.com/javantura-v4/) 🗣 What's not new in modular Java?

 ### 2016